 - Place in a food processor, chopper, blender.
 I used the Ninja and it really makes a smooth job of this process.
 Here is a link to the exact one that I have - Ninja Master Blender.

-- After you have your watermelon all blended - pour it through a sieve.
+- After you have the watermelon all blended - pour it through a sieve.
 The amount will equal about 4 cups.
-Do not worry about exact measurement.
+Do not worry about the exact measurement.
 If you get 6 cups it will be a pretty sweet popsicle but why not.

 - Set aside.

 - Squeeze all the juice you can out of the grapefruit.
 I use one of those little wooden-handled reamers as shown in the citrus photo above.

 - Pour this liquid through a sieve also.
 You want about 2 cups of grapefruit juice.
 Again, don't stress about exact measurements and if it's less you'll just have sweeter popsicles.
 Set aside.

 - Next get all the juice from the oranges.
 I used the reamer again.

 - Put through a sieve and this should measure about 1 cup of orange juice.

-- Pour into your popsicle molds and freeze at least 6 hours.
+- Pour into popsicle molds and freeze at least 6 hours.
 I used Norpro Ice Pop Maker.